Voice Analysis: Spectrography, Speaker Identification and Legal Aspects

 - Disguise.
 Pitch shifting, falsetto, whispered speech, accent imitation and consumer voice-changer apps reduce the strength of any same-speaker conclusion.

 - Short utterance length.
-Less than about 30 seconds of net speech gives unreliable comparison; ransom calls are often too short.
+Less than about 30 seconds of forensic practice speech gives unreliable comparison; ransom calls are often too short.

 - Cross-language samples.
 Comparing an English questioned recording with a Hindi or regional-language exemplar is problematic because acoustic distributions and reference models change with language.